alexanderkoller/pergamon/src/bibtypst-styles.typ

 #let driver-inproceedings(reference, options) = {
-  require-fields(reference, options, "author", "title", "booktitle", ("date", "year"))
+  require-fields(reference, options, "author", "title", "booktitle")

   // LIMITATION: If the date (= year) is followed directly by the pages, Biblatex separates
   // them with a comma rather than a period.
 I think is works because the \setunit in chapter+pages